Note: Students must take the Foundation Courses during their first year in the program.

 Major Elective Courses

-The MFA Thesis should be a significant work that utilizes excellent cinematic storytelling technique to demonstrate the filmmaker's unique voice and vision.
-This project may be a short film, feature film, pilot, or web series.
+The MFA Thesis should be a significant work that demonstrates excellent cinematic storytelling technique to convey the filmmaker's unique voice and vision.
+This project may be a short film, pilot, or web series.
+Feature films may be permitted with approval from the student's thesis committee.
+Students who lack a suitable idea of their own, or who do not wish to write a script, may seek screenplays from screenwriting (or other) students to develop as a thesis project.

 DC 701 Thesis Continuation

-This zero-credit course is for students actively working to finish their thesis projects.
+This zero-credit course is for students who have completed their coursework and are actively working to finish their thesis projects.
 A student's MFA Thesis Committee Chair may enroll a student in 701 a maximum of eight times.
-Enrolling in 701 requires student to declare goals for the quarter with regard to finishing their thesis.
-Students who do not meet these goals may not be eligible to enroll in another 701 until those goals are met.
+Enrolling in 701 requires students to declare goals for the quarter with regard to finishing their thesis.
+Students who do not meet those goals are not eligible to enroll in another 701 until those goals are met.
+Failure to enroll in a course for three straight quarters will lead to a student becoming inactive at the University, and will require the student to reapply to the program should they wish to finish their degree.
+Re-admission cannot be guaranteed, and the student may be subject to curriculum changes.